EmilyBernard/Mod17-regexTutorial/gist-template.md

 ### Quantifiers
 Quantifiers define how many instances of a character, group, or character class must be present in the user input to be validated.
 The `{2,6}` quantifier above requires that the 2nd portion of the domain name (i.e. yahoo, gmail, gov) be at minimum 2 and maximum 6 characters.

-### OR Operator
-The "OR" operator is simply the `|` symbol used to match characters or expressions of either the left or right of the `|` operator.
-It is not used in the above, but a common use

 ### Character Classes
 A character class is a set of defined characters within square brackets.
 In our expression, `[a-z0-9_\.-]` defines the possible characters that would be valid for the local-part of the user's email before the @ symbol.
 In addition the `[\da-z\.-]` and `[a-z\.]` components define the possible characters that are valid in the domain name (eg. hotmail.com)before and after the `.` that separates them.

-### Flags
-Flags in regex override certain defaults and indicate

-### Grouping and Capturing

 ### Bracket Expressions

 ### Greedy and Lazy Match